''Better late than never.''

-So said Governor-General Dame Patsy Reddy when she took part in a reconciliation ceremony atop Russell's Maiki (Flagstaff) Hill early on Monday morning, 160 years to the day after one of her predecessors was first invited.
+Those were the words of Governor General Dame Patsy Reddy as she took part in a reconciliation ceremony atop Russell's Maiki (Flagstaff) Hill early yesterday morning — 160 years to the day after one of her predecessors was first invited.

-As speaker after speaker reminded those gathered on the hill on Monday, that the Governor of the day, Thomas Gore Browne, was in the Bay of Islands at the time but snubbed the peace-making ceremony, apparently on the advice of officials wary of Maori intentions.
+As speaker after speaker reminded those gathered on the hill yesterday, the Governor of the day, Thomas Gore Browne, was in the Bay of Islands at the time but snubbed the peace-making ceremony, apparently on the advice of officials wary of Maori intentions.

-"I hope you agree it's better late than never," she said.
+''I hope you agree it's better late than never.''

-Taking part had taught her a chapter of New Zealand history she had had no idea about. she said.
+Taking part had taught her a chapter of New Zealand history she had no idea about, she said.

 Dame Patsy said she felt humbled by the pride, sorrow and joy she saw in the descendants of Hone Heke and Maihi Kawiti during the ceremony, first atop Maiki Hill, then on the lawn next to Kororareka Marae.